-Trees should be valued at various levels (Fig.1) - intrinsically as God's creation, as notable specimens and as landscape features, for their products, for their protection and for their global ecosystem role.
-Trees are treasured by some as ethical investments (Geographical, 84, No.8. p.73, August 2012), where Ethical Forestry (www.ethicalforestry.com) cites a Moneyweek claim 'forestry is the only asset class in existence that has risen in three out of the four market collapses of the 20th century'.
+Trees should be valued at various levels (Figure 1) intrinsically as God's creation, as notable specimens and as landscape features, for their products, for their protection and for their global ecosystem role.
+Trees are treasured by some as ethical investments, where Ethical Forestry (www.ethicalforestry.com) cites a Moneyweek claim 'forestry is the only asset class in existence that has risen in three out of the four market collapses of the 20th century'.
 Timber is uncorrelated to stock markets with almost sixfold investment growth projected over 12 years.
+Above all, trees are integral to ecosystem security, which refers to the total provision from land of food, water, energy, carbon sequestration and cultural services.
+The world's army of farmers is at the forefront of integral management for ecosystem security and they must retain control of their own seeds, crop rotations, trees, livestock and practical land husbandry to enable them to value, improve and sustain this management.